jdegand/link-sharing-app-backend/README.md

 - Improve Controller Advice
 - UserService's `findById` method is not really necessary.
 Delete?
 - Use `record` for the DTOs?
 - Validation.
 Frontend validation is for user experience and cannot be trusted.
+- The refresh endpoint POST request works in Postman, but does not work with the Angular Frontend.

 ## Useful Resources